AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/qa.md

 ## How does the output from the RTML endpoint get sent back to Platform?

-Given that this is a custom implementation, the way to send the output of the score back to Adobe Experience Platform is by sending an XDM Payload to a DCS Inlet ID.
+Given that this is a custom implementation, the way to send the output of the score back to Adobe Experience Platform is by sending an XDM Payload to an HTTP API endpoint.

 We're reusing an existing DCS Inlet ID, that was created through the Platform Extension in Launch.